Fractured Magic: Chapter Twenty-Five

 “Good.
 Now, try to hit me.”

 Gareth hesitated, but Roman only gave an encouraging nod.
 Hitting Egil, his dark hair alight under the midday suns, his expression serious and determined, felt blasphemous.
 More than that, it felt impossible.
 But Gareth wanted to be a dutiful student, so Gareth tried.
-Unsurprisingly, he missed, Also unsurprisingly, Roman dodged and swept a leg under Gareth, knocking him to the ground.
+And unsurprisingly, he missed.
+Roman dodged and swept a leg under Gareth, knocking him to the ground.

 “You compromised too much of your balance.
 Get up.
 Try again.”

 This time, Roman guided Gareth: he showed Gareth how to make a fist that wouldn’t break his fingers, how to plant his weight and hit opponents where they’re weakest.
 He was a patient teacher, and he had them go again and again and again.
-By the time he finally landed a hit, Gareth ached everywhere.
-"You're getting it!"
+By the time Gareth finally did land a hit, he ached everywhere.
+“You’re getting it!”
 Roman said when he did, laughing.
-Then, without warning, he feinted a hit toward Gareth's shoulder and actually hit him in the stomach, so hard that Gareth grunted in pain and dropped to the ground.
-Disappointed, Roman frowned down at him.
-"You let your guard down."
+Then, without warning, he feinted a punch toward Gareth’s shoulder and actually hit him in the stomach, so hard that Gareth grunted in pain and dropped to the ground.
+Roman frowned down at him, disappointed.
+“You let your guard down.”

 “You’ve been going easy on me!”
 Gareth accused.
 That speed—he hadn’t even seen the hit coming.